-Easter 2023 is coming and you don't know where to go?
+Easter holidays in Italy 2024 is coming and you don't know where to go?
 Here are 10 ideas for a long, relaxing weekend in Italy.

-If you've decided to spend the Easter 2023 holidays in Italy but don't know where to go yet, you'll be spoiled for choice.
+If you have decided to spend the Easter holidays in Italy 2024 but do not yet know where to go, you are spoilt for choice.
 A mild climate, flowers in bloom, longer days: spring turns the beautiful country into an authentic paradise of colours, scents and beauty.

 You can discover the countless art treasures preserved in the small villages, or treat yourself to a wellness break in nature, between the green of the mountains and the blue of the sea.
 Or maybe you can choose to enjoy the festive atmosphere that reigns in cities always full of life.

-To help you choose the perfect place for you, here are the most interesting and original 10 destinations for the long weekend of Easter 2023.
+To help you choose the perfect place for you, here are the most interesting and original 10 destinations for the long weekend of Easter holidays in Italy 2024.

 Pesaro, cultural capital 2024

-What better chance than the Easter 2023 to get to know next year's capital of Italian culture?
+What better occasion than the Easter holidays in Italy 2024 to get to know Pesaro the Italian capital of culture next year?
 Pesaro, in the Marche region, is the birthplace of the famous composer Gioachino Rossini, whose house can still be visited, but the city is also rich in monuments and artifacts from the Roman age.

-Furthermore, Pesaro is one of the most bike-friendly cities in Italy, and is in fact surrounded by a network of paths that will take you to discover the beautiful landscapes of the hinterland or the awesome beaches on the Adriatic Sea, perfect for a spring trip.
+Discover Pesaro like a local, it is one of the most bike-friendly cities in Italy, and is in fact surrounded by a network of cycle paths that will take you to the beautiful inland landscapes or the splendid beaches on the Adriatic, perfect for a spring trip.

 Worth visiting in the center is the beautiful Cathedral of Santa Maria Assunta and not very far from it, somewhat hidden, Palazzo Mosca, which houses the Civic Museum, the Pinacoteca and the Ceramics Museum.